raspberrypilearning/solar-system-simulator/en/quiz1/question_2.md

 ```
   --- feedback ---

   Not exactly, this would print a variable called `height`.
-This dictionary is in the `mountain` variable.
+This dictionary is called `mountain`.

   --- /feedback ---